-Diagnostics
+▶ Diagnostics

 - 1 On the web, go to System > Interfaces > Remote Access Protocols > Email Notifications. - 2 In DCTools, go to Communications > Remote Access Protocols > Email Notifications. - 3 The result of the most recent SMTP operation affecting each recipient is shown on the row containing the recipient's Email address.
-The last three digits represent the SMTP reply codes defined in RFC 821 and its extensions.
-A code of 250 indicates that the most recent email was delivered successfully.
-The SC300 will set the result to 9999 if communication with the SMTP server has failed.